season-studio/FelisOpenXml.FelisShape/README.md

 ﻿# FelisShape

 FelisShape is a .NET library for manipulating the presentations which conform to the Office Open XML File Formats specification.
-It is a cross-platform library base on the Open XML SDK.
+It is a platform-independent library base on the Open XML SDK.

 ## Installation
 ```